 Houses form the basis for student welfare, pastoral care and behaviour management within the school, and issues that may arise should be discussed with a student's Mentor as the first point of contact for such issues.
-Each year group is divided into eight Mentor

-Groups - with an allocated Mentor who will oversee a student's day-to-day welfare and remain with them as they progress from year to year.
+Each year group is divided into eight Mentor Groups - with an allocated Mentor who will oversee a student's day-to-day welfare and remain with them as they progress from year to year.
 Each House has a Head Mentor with an office in the House area, and has elected student leaders.

-Additionally, there is a Year 7 Coordinator who assists students with their transition from Junior to Secondary School, and a Senior Years Coordinator for Year 11 and 12 who assists students with their preparation for the HSC and transition into tertiary study or the world of work.
+Additionally, there is a Year 7 Co-ordinator who assists students with their transition from Junior to Secondary School, and a Senior Years Co-ordinator for Year 11 and 12 who assists students with their preparation for the HSC and transition into tertiary study or the world of work.

-Each House has a designated area for students that houses their locker, where school bags and sporting equipment may be stored during the school day.
+Each House has a designated area for students that

+houses their locker, where school bags and sporting equipment are to be stored during the school day.
 Security locks are provided and students are encouraged to make use of these.
-Year 7 start the year with lockers in a common locker area (Science Block) together with the Year 7 Coordinator's office.
+Year 7 start the year with lockers in a common locker area (Science Block) together with the Year 7 Co-ordinator's office.

-During Wellbeing, students gather in an allocated room with their Mentor to engage in a Wellbeing program focussed upon the four key tenets of self, leadership, character and empathy.
+During Wellbeing, students gather in an allocated room with their Mentor to engage in a Wellbeing program focused on developing social and emotional learning, respectful relatiosngips, wellbeing and character.
 Wellbeing time is also an opportunity for students to speak with their Mentor regarding any concerns they may have.
-The Student Diary will be checked each week by the Mentor, and Mentors will discuss behaviour issues with students where necessary.
+The Student Diary is an organisational tool for student to record their homework, assessment tasks and for parents and teachers to communicate.